 - The first prime minister of Great Britain is generally considered to be Sir Robert Walpole (1676-1745).
 He was also Britain’s longest serving, holding the office for nearly 21 years from April 3rd, 1721 until February 12th, 1742.

 - The first Scottish prime minister was John Stuart, 3rd Earl of Bute (1713-92), who was also the first Tory prime minister.
-Unpopular with the English, who were uneasy about Scots in the wake of the Jacobite Rebellions, he resigned in April 1763 having lasted just 317 days, the sixth shortest term of office.
+Unpopular with the English, who were uneasy about Scots in the wake of the Jacobite Rebellions, he resigned in April 1763 having lasted just 317 days.

 - The first premier to live at No. 10 Downing Street was Lord North (1732-92), the prime minister who lost the American colonies.
 Until 1779 the official residence was No. 5 Downing Street.